Replace Shift Interlock Module Ford Explorer

 replace shift interlock module Ford Sport Trac

 The first time this happened, I presumed it was due to the 174,000 miles I had on my 2008 Explorer Sport-Trac.
-I pressed the brake pedal on and off while rocking the shift handle back and forth until I was able take it out of park.
+So I pressed the brake pedal on and off while rocking the shift handle back and forth until I was able take it out of park.

 A few days later, it happened again.